junxit/us-congress-bills-110/bill.md

     >         - **(II)** the insurer has paid its applicable insurer deductible and its pro rata share of insured losses determined pursuant to paragraph (2)(B).
     >       - **(ii)** *Removal of State court actions* If the Secretary certifies that conditions set forth in subclauses (I) and (II) of clause (i) have been met, all pending State court actions that relate to or arise out of an insurer’s financial responsibility for insured losses from acts of terrorism under this paragraph shall be removed to a district court of the United States in accordance with subparagraph (D).
     >     - **(D)** *Venue* For each certification made by the Secretary pursuant to subparagraph (C)(i), not later than 90 days after the Secretary’s determination the Judicial Panel on Multidistrict Litigation shall designate one district court or, if necessary, multiple district courts of the United States that shall have original and exclusive jurisdiction over all actions for any claim relating to or arising out of an insurer’s financial responsibility for insured losses from acts of terrorism under this paragraph.
+    >     - **(E)** *Federal court jurisdiction and venue in cases of no Federal compensation* In the case of any act of terrorism with respect to which there has not been enacted a joint resolution for payment of Federal compensation described in subsection (h)(2)—
+    >       - **(i)** all claims relating to or arising out of an insurer's financial responsibility for insured losses from such act of terrorism shall be within the original and exclusive jurisdiction of the district courts of the United States, in accordance with the procedures established in clause (iii);
+    >       - **(ii)** all pending State court actions that relate to or arise out of an insurer's financial responsibility for insured losses from such act of terrorism shall be removed to a district court of the United States in accordance with clause (iii); and
+    >       - **(iii)** not later than 90 days after the Secretary's certification of such act of terrorism, the Judicial Panel on Multidistrict Litigation shall designate one district court or, if necessary, multiple district courts of the United States that shall have original and exclusive jurisdiction over all actions for any claim relating to or arising out of an insurer's financial responsibility for insured losses from such act of terrorism.
     >   - **(4)** *Notices regarding losses and annual liability cap*
     >     - **(A)** *Approaching cap* If the Secretary determines estimated or actual aggregate Federal compensation to be paid pursuant to paragraph (1) equals or exceeds $80,000,000,000 during any Program Year, the Secretary shall promptly provide notification in accordance with subparagraph (D)—
     >       - **(i)** of such estimated or actual aggregate Federal compensation to be paid;